rydmike/resp_stag_grid/README.md

 - The Flutter Standard Grid works as expected.
 As known the standard grid is a square and cannot size height to fit content.
 You can see the challange with this in this example, if you make the columns too small by selecting 1 or 2 to divide the available columns with in the breakpoint columns for the avtive window width.

 - The staggered grid can fit the height and make a masonary style layout automatically.
-There does however seem to be an elusive issue that makes it sometimes drop items in the grid when you resize the window.
-Sometimes it also does not rebuild corectly when resizing the window size, especially if changing only the width.
+There does however seem to be an **issue** that makes the StaggeredGridView **sometimes drop items** in the grid when you resize the window and sometimes it **does not rebuild corectly** when resizing the window size, especially if changing only the width.